N |

 Symmetries and the corresponding conservation laws, as well as entanglement, are two central pillars of quantum many body physics and field theory.
 Only relatively recently their interplay started to be studies by our group and others.
 In this talk I will provide two examples, showing that such an interplay can lead to both record-low and record-high entanglement.
 The first example concerns lattice gauge theories, which play a central role in high energy physics, condensed matter physics, and quantum error correction.
 Due to the nontrivial structure of the Hilbert space of such systems, entanglement is tricky to define.
 However, when one limits oneself to superselection resolved entanglement, that is, entanglement corresponding to specific gauge symmetry sectors, the entanglement becomes well-defined.
 Moreover, when gauge symmetry is strictly obeyed, superselection-resolved entanglement becomes the only distillable contribution to the entanglement.
 Employing a tensor network construction for gauge-invariant systems as defined by Zohar and Burrello we find that, in a vast range of cases, the leading term in the uperselection-resolved entanglement depends on the number of corners in the partition an unprecedently small corner-law (rather than area law) entanglement.
 The second example deals the steady state of noninteracting fermions, occupying a 1D lattice that hosts a generic scatterer at its center.
 It is coupled at its ends to two reservoirs biased by either voltage or temperature, leading to steady flows of the conserved particle number and energy.
 We show that disjoint intervals located on opposite sides of the scatterer, and within similar distances from it, maintain volume-law entanglement and total correlations regardless of their separation, as measured by their fermionic negativity and mutual information, respectively.
 Interestingly, this implies that if the position of one of the intervals is kept fixed, then the quantum correlation measures depend non-monotonically on the distance between the intervals.
 We derive exact analytical expressions for the extensive terms of these measures, which allow us to demonstrate that the strong long-range entanglement is generated by the coherence between the transmitted and reflected parts of propagating particles within the bias energy window. |

-Sasha Mirlin |
+Alexander Mirlin |

 Karlsruhe Institute of Technology, Germany |